-Students in county jails who are in regular instruction programs leading to a high school diploma must be reported by the school district in which the jail is located, using Reason for Beginning Enrollment Code 0011 - Enrollment in building or grade, and the BEDS code of the jail as the building of enrollment.
-General-education students in county jails who are in approved GED programs should not be reported in SIRS.
-Students with disabilities in county jails who are in approved GED programs must be reported by the district with CSE responsibility with a Reason for Beginning Enrollment Code 5905- Committee on Special Education (CSE) responsibility only and the BEDS code of the jail as the location code.
+General-education students and students with disabilities in county jails who are in regular instruction programs leading to a high school diploma must be reported by the school district in which the jail is located, using Reason for Beginning Enrollment Code 0011 - Enrollment in building or grade, and the BEDS code of the jail as the building of enrollment.
+General-education students and students with disabilities in county jails who are in approved AHSEP or HSEP programs must be reported with a Reason for Beginning Enrollment Code 5654 - Enrollment in a AHSEP or HSEP program, and the BEDS code of the approved program.
+School districts must coordinate with court-placement agencies to ensure that students are enrolled appropriately and educational records are shared.